1. Home: Explore careers

 You'll need to get as much work experience as you can, for example through an internship, as there's strong competition for jobs in the fashion industry.

-It will help you get a better understanding of the role, and to meet people who may help you to find paid work later.
+This can help you get a better understanding of the role, and to meet people who may help you to find paid work later on.

-The British Fashion Industry supports initiatives like the National Saturday Club for young people from 13 to 16 looking to get an insight into fashion careers.
+The British fashion industry supports initiatives like the National Saturday Club for young people aged 13 to 16, looking to learn about fashion careers.

 More Information